bhashini-dibd/ulca/examples/dataset/readme.md

 ```

 ### collectionMethod
 The attribute defines `how the dataset has been curated or created ?`.
-ULCA _ONLY_ accepts  one or more values that are defined here.
+ULCA _ONLY_ accepts  one or more values that are defined under [CollectionMethod schema](../../common-schemas.yml#CollectionMethod).
- - web-scrapping-machine-readable
- - web-scrapping-ocr
- - manual-human-translated
- - algorithm-auto-aligned
- - algorithm-back-translated
- - human-validated
- - phone-recording
- - crowd-sourced

 Let's take a few examples to understand the same.
 ### [parallel dataset examples](./examples/dataset/parallel-dataset)